ofiwg/libfabric/fabtests/man/fabtests.7.md

 *fi_resmgmt_test*
 : Tests the resource management enabled feature.
-This verifies that the provider prevents applications from overruning local and remote command queues and completion queues.
+This verifies that the provider prevents applications from overrunning local and remote command queues and completion queues.
 This corresponds to setting the domain attribute resource_mgmt to FI_RM_ENABLED.